Since 1971

 includes structures inside developments without open land (native vegetation)

-• Why is this the first time I am receiving this notice?
+immediately adjacent to the structure. - Why is this the first time I am receiving this notice?
 Available GIS technology and

 mapping programs allow the Fire Department to identify all parcels within FHSZs.
 Prior